 ERC_B2_PHILOMAIDS

-Care is a medical knowledge, a nursing skill, a cultural praxis, a political value, a core axes of what humanity stands for.
-Albeit these complementing features, care is studied within strict disciplinary confines, where the normative and theoretical discourses of care do not include the majority of voices: the historical voices of those who served and cared-for.
-PHILOMAIDS brings to the philosophical table the voices, practices and values of handmaids by inscribing them in the ethics of care.
+Care is medical knowledge, a nursing skill, a cultural praxis, a political value, and a core feature of the human condition.
+Despite these complementary features, care has been studied within strict disciplinary confines, where the normative and theoretical discourses of care do not include the majority of voices: the historical voices of those who actually served and cared for others.
+PHILOMAIDS brings to the philosophical table the voices, practices, and values of maids by inscribing them in the ethics of care.

 1. STATE-OF-ART

-In this section I trace the timeliness of the scholarly production PHILOMAIDS sources are related directly to
+In this section, I trace the timelines of the scholarly production that PHILOMAIDS sources related to:

 1.1Women and Philosophical Canon,